 NCERT Class 12 Accountancy Deleted Syllabus 2026-27

-The NCERT 2026-27 syllabus for Class 12 Accountancy has been rationalised by the examination authority to reduce content load for CBSE Boards and CUET.
-The drops listed below are officially out of the 2026-27 question paper, so skip these while revising.
+The examination authority has trimmed the NCERT 2026-27 syllabus for Class 12 Accountancy.
+This cuts the study load for CBSE Boards and CUET.
+The topics below are officially out of the 2026-27 question paper, so skip them while revising.

 Class 12 Accountancy Chapter-wise Important Questions